clef-initiative/clef2026.github.io/content/conference/social.md

 - [**Schiller's Garden House**](https://www.visit-jena.de/kunst-kultur-und-kulinarik/museen/schillers-gartenhaus/): A historical site where the German poet Friedrich Schiller lived.
 - [**Paradies**](https://www.visit-jena.de/aktiv-und-natur/gaerten-und-parks/jena-paradies-volkspark-oberaue/): The green oasis in the heart of the city center, located directly on the Saale River, is a perfect place for sports, play, and relaxation.
 - [**Kernberge**](https://www.visit-jena.de/aktiv-und-natur/trailrunningwege-in-den-kernbergen/): The light-colored shell limestone cliffs of the Kernberge are only a short trip from the city and offer beautiful hiking and trailrunning opportunities.

-If you arrive on Sunday, the [Jenaer Altstadtfest](https://www.jena-veranstaltungen.de/event/jenaer-altstadtfest), an open-air festival with music and events all throughout the inner city is the perfect opportunity to get to know Jena before the conference starts.